VerdanTech/Vdt-Webapp/README.md

 *This section contains a description of the problem VerdanTech is built to solve, and a list of goals for the solution.*

-## The problem

 Agriculture is a realm of production which is absolutely essential to our existence.
+Like all human activity, it takes place within an ecological system and the character of the exchanges of energy and materials those activities product creates a pathway our systems take within the broad ecological system of the earth.

+Our current mode of production is organized around fossil fuels.
+The extreme energy density of coal, oil, and gas is relied on to power machines and to synthesize fertilizer and pesticides.

 Like all human activity, it takes place within an ecological system.

-The interaction between our cultivation and and ecology determines what pathways we take within the model of the system.
+The interaction between our cultivation and ecology determines what pathways we take within the model of the system.

-## The solution

 Agriculture is an realm of human production which is absolutely essential to our existence.
 Like all activities, it takes place not in an isolated context but within a broad ecological system.
 The way we do agriculture places us in a certain pathway within the model of the system, and this model can tend towards long term sustainability or it cannot.